HostMeApp/hostme-sdk-csharp/hostme-sdk-csharp-admin/docs/AdminWaitingManagementApi.md

 <a name="markallmessagesasread"></a>
 # **MarkAllMessagesAsRead**
-> void MarkAllMessagesAsRead (int? restaurantId, int? waitingItemId)
+> void MarkAllMessagesAsRead (int? restaurantId, string waitingItemId)

 Marks all message as read.